Curriculum | Rotations | Electives

 Hart School-Based Clinic

-Hart, Texas, to conduct a school-based clinic.
-Hart is a small farming community of about 1,200 people 60 miles north of Lubbock.
+Hart, Texas, to conduct a rural school-based clinic.
+Hart is a small farming community of about 1,200 people 65 miles north of Lubbock.

 A total of approximately 400 children are expected to use the service of this clinic.

 This clinic is located in a Health Professional Shortage Area, and the entire county

 The TTUHSC Department of Pediatrics has established an affiliation with this clinic,

 which calls for a primary care pediatrician to attend once a week.
 The school-based

 clinic offers primary care services to children from pre-kindergarten through high